-Ultratech is the highest grade of technology that can be maintained and operated by subsingularitan sentients, only requiring tranasapient assistance to set up the initial training and support structure.
+Ultratech is the highest grade of technology that can be maintained and operated by subsingularitan sentients, only requiring transapient assistance to set up the initial training and support structure.
 Unlike Hitech, ultratech is derived, in part or in whole, from technology originally devised by transapient entities.
 Very often the original idea for an ultratech concept has been conceived by a modosophont scientist or imagineer, but the actual technology has been brought into reality by transapient minds.

 Ultratech can, in theory, be reproduced and maintained by a modosophont society indefinitely without further transapient assistance.
 For that reason it is popular with many clades and polities that wish to remain autonomous from transapient hegemony.
-It is also very popular in modosophont Free Zones, and widely found in many NoCoZo polities and member worlds.
+It is also very popular in modosophont Free Zones, and widely used in many NoCoZo polities and member worlds.
 A very decent interplanetary-scale civilization can be maintained just through ultratech alone.

 Ultratech is ubiquitous throughout the Sephirotic polities and other developed worlds; most commonly in the NoCoZo and Terran Federation, but also very often standard elsewhere.
 It is even found commonly in many polities isolated from the Wormhole Nexus, as well as in the hinteregions and Outer Volumes; in fact anywhere that sophonts can set up an advanced manufacturing base and have good access to data and raw resources.